 The second component of a workers compensation case is a little more complex as it delves a little deeper into the background and situation of the incident and the business.
 Once the employer/employee relationship is established, then it must be decided whether or not the event that occurred was truly an accident.

-Accident in this case is specifically defined as ‘an unusual or extraordinary circumstance that causes an unexpected result.’
+An accident in this case is specifically defined as ‘an unusual or extraordinary circumstance that causes an unexpected result.’
 This not only pertains to an incident like a piece of equipment falling onto an employee.
-It also applies to more complex cases such as occupational diseases, and this is when the employee/employer relationship and history needs to be examined further.
+It also applies to more complex cases such as occupational diseases, and this is when the employee/employer relationship and history need to be examined further.
 For example, a photographer could develop eye injuries that occurred over time due to working with harsh chemicals.
 He has to prove that his employer is liable.
 These types of injuries would sometimes be covered under standard health insurance, so what is examined in a potential Worker’s Compensation case is – was this an extraordinary event with an unpredictable result that took place?

 3. In the Course of Employment and Work Hours